 North Street, Lostwithiel, Cornwall, PL22 0EFTel: 01208 872589

-Patients on long-term medication can order authorised repeat prescription items in a number of ways : we still require 48 hours to process these requests.
+Patients on long-term medication can order authorised repeat prescription items in a number of ways : we NOW require 72 hours to process these requests please.
 Requests received after 2.00pm will increase the processing period by another 24 hours.
 Please note the dispensary hours are 9.00am to 6.30pm

 In person - drop your repeat slip in at reception with the required items clearly marked.